-Is a negative test after 3 months accurate?
+Is a negative test after three months accurate?

+Hi, I had sex with a girl.
 Five weeks (37 days) after the exposure, I got HIV test and the result was negative.
 91 days after exposure I got HIV test again for confirmation, the result is negative.
-My questions are:

 1. Does it mean that I am really HIV negative?

 2. Should I get HIV test again next December 2007 (6 months after exposure)?

 Yes, after this time the results are very accurate.